spotinst/help/src/docs/kb/_faqs-for-review.md

   <div style="padding-left:16px">

-Your newly launched Ocean ECS container instance:
+Your container instances may be unregistered if the newly launched Ocean ECS container instance:

 * Has unregistered contain instance events
 * Doesn’t have a Container Instance ID